Occupational Therapist Per Diem - Acute Therapies

 This Per Diem position requires 32 hours monthly, may be full or part days.
 Includes two weekend days/month and may include holidays

-Evaluates and treats patients within an acute care hospital or outpatient clinic settings.
+Evaluates and treats patients within an acute care hospital.
 Administers diagnostic testing procedures to determine the extent of patient’s impairment and prognosis for improvement.
 Maintains and evaluates records and prepares electronic reports on patient’s progress.